yelizaveta-pystina/SpartanTrack/ReadMe.md

 ## How to Run
 1. Extract the zip file to a folder
 2. Open the project in IntelliJ IDEA
+3. Make sure to configure JDK if not done so already (Zulu 25)
-3. Run `Main.java` (located in `src/main/java/cs151/spartantrack/Main.java`)
+4. Run `Main.java` (located in `src/main/java/cs151/spartantrack/Main.java`)
-4. The application will launch with the home screen
+5. The application will launch with the home screen

 ## Project Structure
 ```